Great Texts Across the Baylor Curriculum

 College of Arts and Sciences

-Great Texts is an option for fulfilling the fourth literature requirement in English.
+For the Pre Fall 2019 Core Curriculum, Great Texts is an option for fulfilling the fourth literature requirement in English.
+For the Core Curriculum Starting Fall 2019, Great Texts is an option for fulfilling the Literature in Context Distribution List.
 Students in the College may also pursue a major or minor concentration of studies in Great Texts of the Western Tradition.
 Learn more about this major and minor.

 School of Engineering and Computer Science